Circuit Design

 Phase Alignment — First Power-Up Check

 Spring tank polarity varies between Accutronics batches.
 If the reverb sounds hollow, thin, or "phasey" when mixed in at 50/50, the tank output is out of phase with the dry signal.
-Fix: swap the two wires at the tank's output RCA connector (the 2550Ω side).
+Fix: on the output Molex KK connector at the tank's 2550Ω side (the RCA that goes to U2's input), swap the two wires.
+The input connector (8Ω driver side) is not involved.
 No design change needed — this is a 10-second wire swap on first commissioning.

 Solder